Volcanogenic massive sulfide ore deposit: Geology

 The typical location for VMS deposits is at the top of the felsic volcanic sequence, within a sequence of volcaniclastic tuffaceous epiclastics, cherts, sediments or perhaps fine tuffs which are usually related to the underlying volcanics.
 The hangingwall to the deposit is broadly related to a more mafic sequence of volcanic rocks, either andesite (examples being Whim Creek & Mons Cupri, Western Australia or Millenbach, Canada), or basalt (Hellyer, Tasmania) or absent or sediments only (Kangaroo Caves, Western Australia).

-VMS deposits are associated spatially and temporally with felsic volcanic rocks, usually present in the stratigraphy below the deposit, and often as the direct footwall to the deposit.
+VMS deposits are associated spatially and temporally with felsic volcanic rocks, usually present in the stratigraphy below the deposit and often as the direct footwall to the deposit.
 Sediments are usually contiguous with VMS deposits in some form or another and typically are present as (manganiferous) cherts and chemical sediments deposited within a submarine environment.

-The hanging wall to the deposit can be volcanic units essentially contiguous and coeval with the footwall rocks, indicating mineralisation was developed in an inter-eruptive pause; it may be volcanic rock dissimilar to the footwall volcanics in bimodal volcanic subtypes, or it could be sedimentary strata if mineralisation occurred toward the end of an eruptive cycle.
+The hanging wall to the deposit can be volcanic units essentially contiguous and coeval with the footwall rocks, indicating mineralisation was developed during an inter-eruptive pause.
+In bimodal volcanic subtypes, it may be volcanic rock dissimilar to the footwall volcanics or sedimentary strata if mineralisation occurred toward the end of an eruptive cycle.

 Hybrid VMS-SEDEX deposits of the siliciclastic associations (see below) may be developed within interflow sediments or within units of sedimentary rocks which are present discontinuously throughout a larger and essentially contiguous volcanic package.

 Altogether, these geological features have been interpreted to show an association of VMS deposits with hydrothermal systems developed above or around submarine volcanic centres.

 Morphology

 VMS deposits have a wide variety of morphologies, with mound shaped and bowl shaped deposits most typical.
-The bowl-shaped formations formed due to venting of hydrothermal solutions into submarine depressions - in many cases, this type of deposit can be confused with sedimentary exhalative deposits.
-The mound-shaped deposits formed in a way similar to that of modern massive sulfide deposits - via production of a hydrothermal mound formed by successive black smoker chimneys.
+The bowl-shaped formations formed due to venting of hydrothermal solutions into submarine depressions – in many cases, this type of deposit can be confused with sedimentary exhalative deposits.
+The mound-shaped deposits formed in a way similar to that of modern massive sulfide deposits – via production of a hydrothermal mound formed by successive black smoker chimneys.
 Deposits that have formed in environments dominated by sedimentary rocks or highly permeable volcanic rocks can show a tabular morphology that mimics the geometry of the surrounding rocks.

 VMS deposits have an ideal form of a conical area of highly altered volcanic or volcanogenic sedimentary rock within the feeder zone, which is called the stringer sulfide or stockwork zone, overlain by a mound of massive exhalites, and flanked by stratiform exhalative sulfides known as the apron.

 The stockwork zone typically consists of vein-hosted sulfides (mostly chalcopyrite, pyrite, and pyrrhotite) with quartz, chlorite and lesser carbonates and barite.

-The mound zone consists of laminated massive to brecciated pyrite, sphalerite (+/-galena), hematite, and barite.
+The mound zone consists of laminated massive to brecciated pyrite, sphalerite (± galena), hematite, and barite.
 The mound can be up to several tens of metres thick and several hundred metres in diameter.

 The apron zone is generally more oxidised, with stratiform, laminated sulfidic sediments, similar to SEDEX ores, and is generally manganese, barium and hematite enriched, with cherts, jaspers and chemical sediments common.